Academic Renewal

 Academic Suspension - Appeal

-If a student has unusual circumstances of a compelling nature, they may appeal their Academic Suspension by submitting an Academic Suspension Appeal Form to the Executive Director of Advising and Retention.
+If a student has unusual circumstances of a compelling nature, they may appeal their Academic Suspension by submitting an Academic Suspension Appeal and Reinstatement Form to the Executive Director of Advising and Retention.
 Academic Suspension appeal deadlines are listed on their Academic Standing notification email.

 Registration (Add, Drop & Withdrawal)